ginstrom/paladin-novel/chapters/18_first-stand.md

 But as he watched the funeral pyres being lit, he wondered how many more would die before their war was won.
 The path to freedom was paved with sacrifice, and he was beginning to understand the true weight of leadership.

 The divine power still hummed in his veins, but it felt different now—heavier, more solemn.
-With each life lost, each victory won, he was becoming something more than just a reluctant paladin.
+With each life lost, each victory won, he was becoming something more than just a reluctant leader.

-He was becoming a leader worthy of the cause he served.
+He was becoming a true paladin of Alanyi.

 ***